jeroendesloovere/image-meta-data/README.md

-# Exif class
+# ImageMetaData class

-Get metadata from images using the Exif PHP class.
+Get meta data from images using the Exif PHP class.
+@todo: setting meta data for images
+@todo: removing meta data in image to make it smaller

 ## Based on